iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

     3. You set up Istio virtual services which mapped the Knative revisions to this custom domain.
 The virtual services specified the following routing rules: all HTTP requests with their `Host` header or `:authority` pseudo-header set to `customdomain.com` would be be sent to `sample-app-v1`.
 40% of these requests would be mirrored and sent to `sample-app-v2` and responses from `sample-app-v2` would be ignored.

-    4. You generated traffic for `customdomain.com` using a `curl`-based deployment.
+    4. You generated traffic for `customdomain.com` using a `curl`-based job.
 You injected Istio sidecar injected into it to simulate traffic generation from within the cluster.
 The sidecar was needed in order to correctly route traffic.

     5. You used Istio version 1.8.1 to inject the sidecar.
 This version of Istio corresponds to the one installed in [Step 3 of the quick start tutorial](http://localhost:8000/getting-started/quick-start/with-knative/#3-install-knative-and-iter8).
 If you have a different version of Istio installed in your cluster, change the Istio version during sidecar injection appropriately.